 You can also add spiralized sweetpotatoes to any patty recipe, like these turmeric salmon cakes.

-One of the reasons I’m so keen on serving sweet potato baby finger food is because they are so nutritionally dense.
+One of the reasons I’m so keen on serving sweet potato baby finger food is because they are so nutritionally dense and easy to add in to nearly everything.

 Immunity is an ever-important nutrition topic for babies, toddlers, and kids.
 It seems like they are constantly being subjected to germs and bringing them everywhere.